s0meguy1/RougeWifi/README.md

 #RougeWifi
-This is my first contribution as I finally decided to start sharing my scripts.
+This is my first contribution as I finally got the courage to start sharing my scripts with the community.
 I am not a programmer and as you can see, not an advanced script writer, but
-I put this out here to expand and improve this into something that I could never have done by myself!
+I put this out here to expand and improve it into something that I could never have done by myself!

 I got tired of simple Wifi AP's that don’t act as one you'd find in a public free wifi.
+So I patched some bash, PHP and javascript together to create RougeWifi.
 This AP grants the user access after they have authenticated using one of the 4 social media options.
 The first time they authenticate, I added a message saying "Authentication failed. incorrect username/password" as I noticed some people would enter gibberish.
 The failed first auth increases likelihood that they will enter the correct credentials.